tmtsoftware/esw-ocs-eng-ui/RELEASING.md

    Note: `PROD=true` environment variable needs to be set before running `release.sh`

 After release pipeline is green:

 1. Merge this release branch to master.
+2. verify paradox documentation are published.